 A fix is proposed for computing the OOB/non-OOB criteria at block level.
 It removes “false positive” detection of OOB block that happen in the ECM-5.0 implementation.
 As a result, it leads to a reduced number of blocks for which the sample-by-sample OOB detection process occurs, during bi-prediction.

 It is proposed to adopt the proposed software fix into ECM.
+Merge request !191 for ECM is created for this software fix.

 Cited references